Pulling on a carbon nanotube¶

 Alternatively, you can also download the file I generate by clicking here.

-Then, let us import the LAMMPS data file, and set the pair coefficients by adding the following lines to input.lammps
+Then, let us import the LAMMPS data file, and set the pair coefficients by adding the following lines into input.lammps

 # System definition